Scuba Diving in Playa del Carmen with Xico Dive Center

 See our other Tours

-Explore all our Riviera Maya tours in one place—hand-picked experiences from cenotes and reef snorkels to Mayan ruins and wildlife outings, with small groups and seamless A/C transport.
+Explore our Riviera Maya tours in one place—hand-picked experiences from cenotes and reef snorkels to Mayan ruins and wildlife outings.

 Frequently Asked Questions